skhg/weather-station/README.md

 ## Data Capture and Visualisation

 ## Performance over time
+It survived its first summer with months of direct sunlight and internal temperatures up to 37°C. Will it survive its first winter, with ice and snow?
+Time will tell...

+As of November 2020 it's been outside for over 6 months and still works, data seems consistent and matches what I see from the official weather reports.
+The only component that has significantly degraded is the rainfall sensor, which gives junk results now.
+Constant rainfall has eroded the resistive surface and left some kind of rust all over it.
+This should be replaced.

 ## Future enhancements

+Rainfall sensor:
+ * Replace with a better device that will not degrade so much over time.
+A capacitive option might be a good alternative with no moving parts.

 Remove multiplexer:
  * I think I had some issues with analogue data reads the first time around, but it appears that the multiplexer board isn't actually required.
 I would remove this next time and connect external devices directly to the NodeMCU board.